 I was born and raised in Rochester, NY, and graduated from the University of Chicago and the Actors Studio Drama School.
-For the past 17 years I've been the researcher for Inside the Actors Studio, and for the past two presidential campaigns I've served as a writer and policy analyst for Gary Johnson.
+For almost 20 years I worked for Inside the Actors Studio, where I was the researcher, the Associate Producer and Producer.
+For two presidential campaigns I served as a writer and policy analyst for Gary Johnson.
 I also work as a writing teacher and consultant.

 I am a playwright.